onkoe/barretts-club/content/posts/giant-test-post.md

 | Header | Title |
 | Paragraph | Text |

+{% summary() %}
+It can be a little hard to understand exactly what's up with HTML tables sometimes, so let me explain quickly!
+Basically, we have this table.
+No chairs.
+No tablecloth.
+Nothing - just the table!
+Then we gotta put some little heading friends at the top so we know what's up.
+Underneath those, there are some datapoints or something.
+For example, we might have a fun little truth table or something.
+But not right now! ☺️
+{% end %}

 ## Heading 2: Strikethrough and Task Lists

 ~~The world is flat.
 We know better now.~~